 This course will provide an introduction to the basic concepts of epidemiology.
 Concepts for both chronic and infectious disease epidemiology will be taught.
 Course content will include an overview of the history of epidemiology, disease etiology, outbreak investigation, disease surveillance, and screening.
 Epidemiological research design concepts will be taught and include experimental and non-experimental designs, attributable, absolute and relative risk, odds ratios, random and systematic error, bias and confounding.
 Discussions of current public health issues will be illustrated and presented by faculty and students.
-Prerequisite: Admission to the MPH program or Permission by the Program Director.
+Offered As Needed.
 (GR)